lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/getEntry.md

-TemporaryVirtualFileSystem::getEntry — Returns the entry in the operations.byml file of the given context that matches the given url.
+TemporaryVirtualFileSystem::getEntry — Returns the entry in the operations.byml file of the given context that matches the given id.